rogerjdeangelis/utl-example-of-xml-to-sas-dataset-sas-libname-engine/README.md

     https://communities.sas.com/t5/New-SAS-User/Convertin-multiple-XML-columns-into-a-single-SAS-data-column/m-p/500022

     I made some small changes to your xml because the copy and paste seemed to result in an invalid XML file.
-Note inding
+Note added </PEOPL> on end

     INPUT
     =====